 Membership is free

-Below are the four best places to start searching for academic literature on your topic.
+Below are four good tools to search for academic literature on your topic.
 Explore the tabs along the top for even more options.

 Getting Started with Your Research